WEST GORGE OREGON

 Hidden Gems

-MUSEUM + HISTORY: Visit the Gateway to the Gorge Visitor Center in the historic Troutdale Depot to learn more about the history of the railroad in Troutdale and to view a 10 foot tall hundred year old painting of Multnomah Falls that hung in the Multnomah Hotel in Downtown Portland. • Learn about the building of the Historic Columbia River Highway at the King of the Road Barn Exhibit Museum in Troutdale. • Tour the historic Harlow House built in 1900 by the son of Capt.
-John Harlow, Troutdale’s founder. • Visit the Cascade Locks Historical Museum and see the Oregon Pony steam locomotive.
+MUSEUM + HISTORY: Visit the Gateway to the Gorge Visitor Center in the historic Troutdale Depot to learn more about the history of the railroad in Troutdale and to view a 10-foot tall hundred-year-old painting of Multnomah Falls that hung in the Multnomah Hotel in Downtown Portland. • Learn about the building of the Historic Columbia River Highway at the King of the Road Barn Exhibit Museum in Troutdale. • Tour the historic Harlow House built in 1900 by the son of Capt.
+John Harlow, Troutdale’s founder.

-TAKE A WALK + EXPLORE: Whether you want serious exercise or a lazy day on the water, a kid-friendly romp or a grownup picnic, find it at Blue Lake Regional Park in Fairview. • Sandy River Delta, also known as the 1,000 acres dog park, offers six trails with the Confluence trail ending at “Bird Blind,” a work of art by renowned artist, Maya Lin, which offers a unique view of nature, while educating about the past. • Visit Donald L. Robertson Park, the Gorge Hub in Wood Village, to enjoy recreation, trails, nearby shopping and more!
+TAKE A WALK + EXPLORE: Whether you want serious exercise or a lazy day on the water, a kid-friendly romp or a grown-up picnic, find it at Blue Lake Regional Park and Chinook Landing Marine Park, both in Fairview.
+A 3.5-mile ride or walk along the Ch’ak Ch’ak Trail brings you to the Sharon Nesbit Heritage Park, where you can enjoy nature-play areas, scenic overlooks, and a half-mile trail into Downtown Troutdale.
+Alternatively, you can take the I-84 bike/ped bridge to the Sandy River Delta, also known as the 1,000 acres dog park, which offers six trails and the Confluence trail ends at “Bird Blind,” a work of art by renowned artist, Maya Lin, which offers a unique view of nature, while educating about the past. • Visit Donald L. Robertson Park, the Gorge Hub in Wood Village, to enjoy recreation, trails, nearby shopping and more!

 Attractions